All locations will be closed on Monday, May 29, in observance of Memorial Day.

 A heavy load is best carried together.

-That’s why, since mid-March, Gate City Bank has donated more than 22,000 reusable canvas tote bags to public schools within multiple communities we serve.
-Students have used the bags to carry essential learning tools home due to social distancing recommendations surrounding the COVID-19 pandemic.
+That’s why, throughout the COVID-19 pandemic, we donated more than 30,000 reusable canvas tote bags to public schools within multiple communities we serve.
+Students used the bags to carry essential learning tools home due to social distancing recommendations surrounding the COVID-19 pandemic.

 Area school systems originally made the request for Gate City Bank’s blue bags when they realized how challenging it would be for students to haul so many supplies home.
-In addition to easing students’ transition to home learning, Gate City Bank team members are dedicated to making sure customers have access to their regular services online, as well as relief services during the pandemic.
+In addition to easing students’ transition to home learning, Gate City Bank team members remained dedicated to making sure customers had access to their regular services online, as well as relief services during the pandemic.

 We could all use a slice of happiness from time to time.

-Gate City Bank recently partnered with Heidi Mazigian, a member of Daisy Girl Scouts Troop 83053, to deliver 50 boxes of delicious Girl Scout cookies to Heaven’s Helpers Soup Cafe in Bismarck.
+During COVID-19, we partnered with Heidi Mazigian, a member of Daisy Girl Scouts Troop 83053, to deliver 50 boxes of delicious Girl Scout cookies to in Bismarck, ND.

-Heaven’s Helpers’ cafeteria is temporarily closed during the COVID-19 pandemic, so volunteers have been working around the clock to pack to-go lunches for those in need.
-The Girl Scout cookies have been a delicious addition to these meals.
-A big thank you to Heaven’s Helpers for all they’re doing to feed the community!
+Heavens Helpers’ cafeteria was temporarily closed during part of the COVID-19 pandemic, so our volunteers worked around the clock to pack to-go lunches for those in need.
+The Girl Scout cookies were a delicious addition to these meals.
+A big thank you to Heavens Helpers for all they’ve done to feed the community!

 Police officers play a crucial role in keeping our communities safe, especially during the COVID-19 outbreak.
-The sanitizer sprays are just another way Gate City Bank is giving back to the community and helping fight the spread of COVID-19.
+The sanitizer sprays were just another way we wanted to give back to our communities and help fight the spread of COVID-19.

 April showers bring May flowers, and May flowers bring smiles.

-On May Day, Gate City Bank team members in Bismarck delivered 173 floral arrangements — each accompanied by a homemade card — to residents at Edgewood Vista, a local assisted living facility.
+On May Day in 2020, Gate City Bank team members in Bismarck delivered 173 floral arrangements – each accompanied by a homemade card – to residents at Edgewood Vista, a local assisted living facility.

-Like so many others in recent months, these residents have found themselves having to quarantine and practice physical distancing, which sometimes means they don’t get to spend as much time with loved ones.
+Like so many others during the pandemic, these residents had found themselves having to quarantine and practice physical distancing, which sometimes meant they didn’t get to spend as much time with loved ones.
 The flowers were a great way to lift their spirits.

-Encouraging team members to get involved in local organizations they’re passionate about is a key part of Gate City Bank’s mission and culture.
-These donated flowers are just one of many examples of the acts of kindness our team members share with those around them.
+Encouraging team members to get involved in local organizations they’re passionate about is a key part of our mission and culture.
+These donated flowers were just one of many examples of the acts of kindness our team members shared with those around them throughout COVID-19.

-Kimberly and Lauralee realized they needed a way to deliver the amazing donations to each first responder - that's when the pair contacted Gate City Bank.
-The request was for 50 blue bags – the bank answered with a donation of 500 blue bags.
-The team spent more than 9 hours packing the gifts before delivering the bags with coffee and food to first responders throughout the Grand Forks area.
-They will continue to surprise first responders in the area with gift bags throughout the summer.
+Kimberly and Lauralee realized they needed a way to deliver the amazing donations to each first responder.
+That's when the pair contacted us.
+Their request was simple: 50 blue bags.
+We gave them 500!
+Team members also spent more than nine hours helping the duo pack gifts before delivering the bags with coffee and food to first responders throughout the Grand Forks area.

-Creating a better way of life for our communities is key to Gate City Bank's mission, and we were proud to partner with Kimberly and Lauralee to help bring that to the Grand Forks community.
+Creating a better way of life for our communities is key to our mission, and we were proud to partner with Kimberly and Lauralee to help bring that to the Grand Forks community.